-The next weekend, Vinay mowed the yard (did you notice how rediculous it was in the earlier pictures!?) and added walkway lights to finish the project…
+The next weekend, the yard was mowed (did you notice how ridiculous it was in the earlier pictures!?) and added walkway lights to finish the project…

-We are thrilled with how it turned out… well Vinay wasn’t pleased when I under calculated the budget… it turned out being a $149 project… but hey, it looks like a $500 project!
+We are thrilled with how it turned out… it turned out being a $149 project… but hey, it looks like a $500 project!
 Well worth the $ and the effort!